 Edward Hincks was educated first at home by his father and then at Midleton College, Co.
 Cork.
-Entering TCD (2 November 1807), he was elected a scholar (1810), and graduated BA with the gold medal (1812).
+Entering Trinity College Dublin (TCD) (2 November 1807), he was elected a scholar (1810), and graduated Bachelor of Arts with the gold medal (1812).
 He was elected a junior fellow in 1813 and ordained priest in 1817.
 During his years at Trinity he was an assistant librarian and his interest in the Egyptian manuscripts probably marked the beginning of his Egyptological studies; he later published a catalogue of the library's Egyptian manuscripts (1843).
 In 1819 Hincks became rector of Ardtrea, Co.
 Tyrone.
 On 6 February 1823 he married Jane Dorothea Boyd; they had four daughters.
 In October 1825 he was appointed rector of Killyleagh, Co.
 Down and moved there in March 1826.
-He took the degrees of BD in 1823 and DD in 1829.
+He took the degrees of Bachelor of Divinity in 1823 and Doctor of Divinity in 1829.
 As a churchman he was not afraid to express his views and published a devastating condemnation of the ‘revival movement’ that swept Ulster in 1859.

 In 1859 Hincks began friendly correspondence with Peter le Page Renouf (qv), a native of Guernsey, who was professor of ancient history and oriental languages in the Catholic University of Ireland in Dublin; in 1863 he published an important paper on cuneiform decipherment in The Atlantis, a journal co-edited by Renouf for his university.
 Much preoccupied with Egyptian and Mesopotamian chronology and astronomy during the last years of his life, Hincks died 3 December 1866 at the Rectory in Killyleagh.
 There is a portrait in TCD and a bust in Cairo Museum.